SunnyPerProvare/SCCMDocs.it-it/sccm/core/clients/manage/manage-clients-internet.md

 #### <a name="advantages"></a>Vantaggi

--   Nessun investimento aggiuntivo in infrastrutture.
+-   Nessun investimento aggiuntivo in infrastrutture locali.

 -   Infrastruttura locale non esposta a Internet.